Student Handbook

 BUILDING HOURS

-TGS is open for students from 7:00 am to 2:40 pm unless under the direct supervision of a teacher, coach or parent.
+TGS is open for students from 7:00 am to 2:45 pm unless under the direct supervision of a teacher, coach or parent.
 After school students are not permitted to “hang around” classrooms/corridors unless they have reason for being there (clubs, extra help, etc).
-Students waiting for practice, an event, or for a ride must report to either PM School or the first floor front foyer to wait.
+Students waiting for practice, an event, or for a ride must report to first floor front foyer to wait.

 Bullying